LGN520/farreach-public/docs/netreach-v4.md

 		* Send CACHE_EVICT to the correpsonding server, and wait for CACHE_EVICT_ACK <victim.key>
 		* Send CACHE_EVICT_ACK to the switch OS
 	+ Snapshot
+		* controller.snapshotclient sends SNAPSHOT_START to ToR switchos periodically
+			- NOTE: hybrid consistency and causal consistency are not accepted by caching which requires point-in-time consistency
+			- For distributed snapshot
+				+ TODO: controller enforces other spine switches echo each packet by the same spine switch A
+				+ TODO: controller notifies A to start snapshot
+					* TODO: The echoed packets also use A's flag to decide whether to report special cases
+				+ TODO: controller notifies all other spines switches to start snapshot, and disables enforced echo mechanism
+				+ NOTE: provide point-in-time consistency yet degrade throughput -> the degradation time should be limited compared with snapshot period!
+		* TODO: Receive notification from switch OS and notify servers for in-memory snapshot
 		* TODO: Receive per-switch snapshot, and send key-value records to each corresponding server
+		* TODO: Wait for ACKs from switchos, and sleep until next snapshot period
 - Switch OS
 	+ Cache population/eviction
 		* IMPORTANT: Workflow